 And while my bipolar diagnosis was not a secret, it was not something I advertised.
 If someone reached out to me, I was always open and helpful, but I never sought out people who needed help.

-In the six months before I launched my blog, My Big Fat Bipolar Life three years ago, I made it my mission to find my voice, so I would be clear on the message I wanted to share.
+In the six months before I launched my blog, My Big Fat Bipolar Life four years ago, I made it my mission to find my voice, so I would be clear on the message I wanted to share.

 Mental Health Awareness Month